 They come in kits with several replacement blades.
 Be extra careful as you put them together because out of the box, they’re very sharp.

 They may be the best value broadheads available for a hunter looking for decent equipment for little money.
 The only downside is the thin steel that makes up the blades.
 I would replace them after each kill and keep them sharp as possible.

 Best for Deer Hunting

 Drawing from Rage’s experience as a world leader in mechanical broadheads, the 3-blade design helps with holding open a wound cavity and bleeding out an animal no matter how they run or how much fat is on them.

 With two bladed designs, it’s possible for the wound to be lethal, but the entry and exit may be closed and no blood trail left.
 Not for these broadheads; they’re good to go for next whitetail season.

 Grim Reaper Razortip

 This is a nasty broadhead.
 They have a longer, sleeker design than most and have a chisel tip that penetrates deep and cuts on contact.
 They are all steel and work by friction deploying the blades open as the arrow passes through an animal.

-Suitable for thin skinned game, these broadheads expand violently and have a three bladed design that flies straight but opens up a huge 3D hole that bleed out game quickly.
+Suitable for a thin skinned game, these broadheads expand violently and have a three bladed design that flies straight but opens up a huge 3D hole that bleeds out the game quickly.